tnichols217/notes/CSDS 391/Textbook/12 - Quantifying Uncertainty.md

 ## Decision Making

-- Sometimes there is no ""
+- Sometimes there is no "correct" answer or path
+- Sometimes there is a **qualification problem** where there are factors hard to explain
+- Decisions must still be made by the system based on rationality